Kingdom Trails Fatbike Events & More Across the Nation

 I don't know the psychographic research regarding cross country skiers' interest in sustainability, but the notion that cross country skiers are highly interested in it makes great sense.
 The XCSkiResorts.com "Green Room" reflects informative sustainable goings-on in the snow sports world.

-Among the current Green Room features is a list of the most sustainable cross country ski resorts in North America from Stump Sprouts in western MA, which produces more electricity via solar panels than it consumes to Nipika Mountain Resort, which is off the grid in British Columbia.
+Among the current Green Room features is a list of the most sustainable cross country ski resorts in North America from Craftsbury Outdoor Center, which produces electricity via solar panels to Nipika Mountain Resort, which is off the grid in British Columbia.

 Olympic XC ski competitors speak about what they've witnessed and voice their concerns in three different Green Room articles and green efforts at XC ski product companies are also featured.
 One story gives a snapshot of Burton Snowboards, which exemplifies a product company committed to social and sustainable responsibility.